Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you are new to the world of mechanical keyboards, you may wonder what are the loudest keyboard switches.
 Some of the best keyboards, after all, boast mechanical designs that produce plenty of noise as you type.
 So what are the loudest keyboard switches and which is best for your unique needs?
 Keep reading to find out.

 When looking at the different types of keyboards, you’ll find Cherry MX switches in the loudest models.
 In other words, avoid Cherry MX switches if you are looking for the quietest mechanical keyboard.
 Within the Cherry MX ecosystem, however, there is some variety, with certain colors representing quieter switches, if you are looking for the quietest keyboard switches available.
+Additionally, we have a guide for the best quiet keyboards, regardless of if they are mechanical or not.

 When it comes to mechanical keyboards, try before you buy to ensure a smooth experience.